 Result: The material utilization rate was increased from 0.2 to 0.98.
 After Lattice Optimization, the weight of the part was reduced from 230g to 138g.

-A punch for plastic molding
+An insert for plastic injection molding

 Problem: The preparation of the matrix and punch for the mass molding of thermoplastics takes from 3 to 6 months and is high-priced (from 15 to 30 thousand USD).
 Moreover, at the stage of testing a need to changes the geometry of the punch may occur, which is even more expensive and time-consuming.
 Traditional methods of production – milling – limits the efficiency of the punch cooling channels.